leviathanbadger/portfolio/data-exporter/houdini-daily-practice/bodies/0187-stormveil-castle-1.md

 programmatically.

-Still... it's also _too much_ detail for the original game designers to have manually modeled by hand, so they must have done it.
+Still... it's also _too much_ detail for the original game designers to have manually modeled by hand, so they must have done it procedurally in some way.
 It's a challenge that I shall overcome!